patpac9/SABFT/README.md

 # SABFT

-Simple Auto Bunnyhop for Terraria
+Simple Auto Bunnyhop for Terraria!

-Press W / SpaceBar / Arrow Up to jump.
+Press W / SpaceBar / Arrow Up to jump...

-Bind SpaceBar as jump in Terraria!
+Important: Bind SpaceBar as jump in Terraria!